 Fishing can be a complicated sport for people new to the sport and beginners.
 There can be confusion on what gear you need and what gear is nice to have.
-Well if you are looking to get into coarse fishing and you don't know what you need to catch a fish, then this blog is for you!
+Well if you are looking to get into coarse fishing and you don't know what you need to catch a fish, then this blog should help you catch your first fish!

 After reading this blog, you should be able to go away and understand what equipment you need for a float fishing set up.
 This sort of fishing is super fun.
 You can more or less catch any coarse fish on a float set up.
 Once you have obtained your set-up, you will be able to go fishing and catch your first fish.